-Ken is proudly involved in his community, including serving as a board member of the Orangewood Children’s Foundation, a director of the Orange County Federal Bar Association, and a Master of the Howard T. Markey Intellectual Property Inn of Court.
+Ken is proudly involved in his community, including serving as a board member of the Orangewood Children’s Foundation, a director of the Orange County Federal Bar Association, and a board member and Master of the Howard T. Markey Intellectual Property Inn of Court.

 When Ken is not litigating for clients, he enjoys speaking on issues related to trial tactics and approaches, substantive patent and trademark issues, and providing pro bono work for clients recommended by Orange County's Public Law Center.